gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ~~~~~~~~~~~

    and where nonce is has a different value for each user message (e.g. a
    counter).
-The new user_message' is the input to SCTP.
+The new 'user_message' is the input to SCTP.

    On the recieving size DTLS is used to decrypt the records and the
    fields uint64(length), uint64(nonce), and uint64(i) are